pycroscopy/CNMS_UM_2018_SPIMA/README.md

 -   [pyUSID](https://pycroscopy.github.io/pyUSID/about.html) - the
     python interface to storing, interacting with, and visualizing USID files

+This material was developed as part of the [2018 CNMS User Meeting workshop](./CNMS_UM_Workshop_schedule.md)

 ## Prerequisites

--   Knowledge of and familiarity with the basics.
+-   Familiarity with the basics.
 See our [list of tutorials](https://pycroscopy.github.io/pyUSID/external_guides.html):
     -   basic programming
-    -   python
+    -   basic concepts of python
     -   numerical analysis using [numpy](https://github.com/stefanv/imagexd_scientific_python)
-    -   Jupyter notebooks
+    -   starting and operating Jupyter notebooks
 -   An environment to run the jupyter notebooks:
     1.  **(Recommended)** - [Azure
         notebooks](./azure_notebooks_setup.md)